Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Framework Design of G-MSC

 \subsubsection{Analog decoding}

-There are two approaches to incorporating diffusion models in the analog decoder.
-The first approach is refinement, which improves data quality and accuracy by using DM.
-In this case, the training emphasizes fine-tuning semantic-level data, often using perceptual loss to correct semantic errors and enhance coherence.
-The second is denoising, applied immediately after channel decoding, which uses the received signal as a prompt, inputting it into the DM for denoising, which improves signal clarity and coherence before semantic inference.
-The training focuses on restoring signal-level data by progressively removing channel noise.
+There are two approaches to incorporating DM in the analog decoder.
+The first is denoising before semantic decoding, which serves a similar function to channel equalization in traditional communication and can be implemented as a sub-module of semantic decoders.
+This module learns the distribution of the channel input signals and utilizes the acquired knowledge to eliminate channel noise.
+The second approach is refinement, which improves the quality of decoded data.
+In this case, perceptual loss is often used to correct semantic errors and enhance coherence.
 Both methods provide flexibility and optimize the decoding process, catering to varying needs and conditions in vehicular communication systems.